 Understanding Business Budgeting

-A successful business needs the solid foundations of sound financial management built into its overall strategy.
-Finances should underpin every aspect of its work.
+First of all a successful business needs the solid foundations of sound financial management built into its overall strategy.
+For that reason finances should underpin every aspect of its work.
 Activities need to be planned and costed, so resources are properly considered.

-Franklin and Churchill, two iconic men whose words that apply to budgeting.
-Budgeting is a powerful approach, underused in the SME world; Budgeting is big deal when it comes to planning, control, and decision-making.
+Likewise Franklin and Churchill, two iconic men whose words that apply to budgeting.
+Hence budgeting is a powerful approach which is underused in the SME world.
+Certainly budgeting is big deal when it comes to planning, control, and decision-making.

 What is The budget?